semanticarts/ontology-toolkit/README.md

 ## Easy Install

-For the simplest installation use `pip install onto-tool`.
+To install the most recent released version of the toolkit use `pip install onto-tool`.

 ## Development Install